anpham6/chrome-docs/source/document/index.rst

   broadcast
   finalize

-.. note:: **JSON/YAML** is the preferred way to configure commands due to the limitiations of storing data inline using the ``data-chrome-`` dataset namespace.
+.. note:: **JSON** :alt:`(yaml)` is the preferred way to configure commands due to the limitiations of storing data inline using the ``data-chrome-`` dataset namespace.
 Any assets inside the configuration file will override any settings either inline or from JavaScript.